NUPulmonary/Doublehit_Human_scRNA_Analysis/README.md

 counts<-AverageExpression(AM.integrated,assays="integrated")
 ```

-The DE analysis using edgeR package revealed 783 significantly down gene in aging and 215 up gene in aging between group <30 and >60 years old.
-The heatmap with hierarchical clustering shows samples with similar age grouped nicely together.
+The DE analysis using edgeR package revealed 783 significantly down gene in aging and 215 up gene in aging between age group <30 and >60 years old.
+The heatmap with hierarchical clustering show samples with similar age grouped nicely together.
 ![](resources/heatmap1.png)

 The trend was perserved if we used the same genes in all samples: